 When you access any Exadata Cloud Service compute node using SSH, you must provide the private key that matches the public key.

-For more information about generating the required SSH public/private key pair, see Generating a Secure Shell (SSH) Public/Private Key Pair.
+For more information about generating the required SSH public/private key pair, see Generate a Secure Shell (SSH) Public/Private Key Pair.

 Port 22 must be open to access the compute nodes associated with your Exadata Cloud Service environment using SSH.
 The default configuration of port 22 depends on the firewall configuration that is associated with yourExadata Cloud Service environment.
 If your Exadata Cloud Service environment uses an Oracle-managed firewall, then port 22 is open by default.
 Otherwise, port 22 is closed by default and you must create your own security rules to manage access via SSH.
 See Enabling Network Access to a Compute Node.